Combinatorial Creativity: A New Frontier in Generalization Abilities: Introduction

 We now attempt to employ AI systems in scientifically creative tasks once conceptualized by Einstein \citep{krenn_ideas, can_llms_generate_novel_ideas, spark}, yet they lack strong mathematical and conceptual foundations for the abilities underlying these tasks.
 As a result, many problems have surfaced.
 LLM-generated ideas for scientific discovery often suffer from practical infeasibility, make unrealistic assumptions, and omit proper baselines, leading to what has been termed the \emph{ideation-execution gap} \citep{ideation_execution_gap}.
 Without a foundational understanding of creativity, our ability to diagnose and improve the outcomes of LLMs for such tasks remains severely limited.

-To address these limitations, we introduce a formal framework and an open-ended, algorithmic task for evaluating combinatorial creativity.
-Our framework models creativity within a conceptual space, represented as a large graph where models must find novel paths between concepts while adhering to logical constraints.
-Using this testbed, we conduct a large-scale empirical study of decoder-only Transformers, which have become the de facto architecture for LLMs, by systematically varying their size, depth, and width to yield several key insights.
+To address these limitations in a controlled way, we introduce a formal framework and an open-ended, algorithmic task for evaluating combinatorial creativity.
+Our framework models creativity within a conceptual space represented as a large synthetic graph, where models must find novel paths between concepts while adhering to logical constraints.
+We use this as a minimal testbed that isolates structural aspects of creative generalization.
+Within this setting, we conduct a systematic empirical study of decoder-only Transformers, varying their size, depth, and width across 1M–100M parameters and training compute budgets to probe how these choices relate to creative performance.

-First, we obtain the first insights into the scaling behavior for creativity, demonstrating a predictable improvement in performance with increased model size and training compute.
-Second, we uncover a crucial architectural insight: for a fixed computational budget, there is an optimal model depth and width that maximizes creativity, beyond which performance diminishes.
-Third, we perform a detailed error analysis, which reveals that as task complexity increases, models are more likely to fail by violating utility constraints rather than by producing non-novel outputs.
-This is explained by our fourth and most critical finding: a fundamental \emph{novelty-utility tradeoff}, which persists even as model scale increases.
-This suggests the ideation-execution gap may be an intrinsic challenge for current architectures---and not merely a problem of scale.
-Together, our conceptual framework and empirical findings offer a launchpad for understanding and improving the creativity of modern AI models, as we enter a \textit{new frontier in generalization abilities.}
+First, we obtain initial evidence about the scaling behavior of combinatorial creativity, observing predictable improvements in performance with increased model size and training compute within our parameter regime.
+Second, we uncover an architectural trend: for a fixed computational budget on this task, wider, shallower models outperform deeper, narrower ones, with an intermediate depth–width tradeoff that maximizes creativity.
+Third, we perform a detailed error analysis, which reveals that as task complexity increases, models more often fail by violating utility constraints than by producing trivially non-novel outputs.
+Finally, we empirically recover a fundamental \emph{novelty–utility tradeoff} predicted by prior theory \citep{limit_theorems}; in our experiments this tradeoff remains pronounced across all model sizes studied.
+These results do not aim to characterize the creative limits of frontier models but instead provide a controlled, algorithmic instance of phenomena—such as the tension between novelty and feasibility—that have been observed in scientific ideation with LLMs.
+Together, our conceptual framework and empirical findings offer a starting point for studying and improving the creativity of modern AI models, and for extending this line of work to larger scales and more semantically grounded conceptual spaces.